softwaresec-labs/LVDAndro/README.md

 The dataset can be downloaded from the Dataset directory.
 There are 3 dataset folders and each contains a readme file with important details and links to download dataset stored in a Google Drive.

-If you are using this dataset in your research work, please cite as below:
+If you are using this dataset in your research work, please cite as:
 _**Senanayake, J.; Kalutarage, H.; Al-Kadri, M.; Piras, L. and Petrovski, A. (2023).
 Labelled Vulnerability Dataset on Android Source Code (LVDAndro) to Develop AI-Based Code Vulnerability Detection Models.
 In Proceedings of the 20th International Conference on Security and Cryptography - SECRYPT; ISBN 978-989-758-666-8; ISSN 2184-7711, SciTePress, pages 659-666.
-DOI: 10.5220/0012060400003555**_
+DOI: [10.5220/0012060400003555](https://doi.org/10.5220/0012060400003555)**_

 ## Sub-datasets of LVDAndro